 Additionally, part of the waist-level viewfinder can be folded down leaving a small square cutout that can be used to crudely zone focus.

-I found both methods of focusing to be unreliable.
+I found both methods of focusing on the 166B to be unreliable.
 I was never confident that my shot was going to be in focus.

 If the Lubitel 166B would have mounted to a tripod, I would have stopped down the aperture and used zone focusing.

 There is no built-in light meter.
-You're going to need a hand-held light meter in order to set your exposure.
+The 166B is a completely analog camera.
+You're going to need a hand-held photography light meter in order to set your exposure.

 I used my Minolta Flash Meter VF.
 It is close to 20-years-old and worth over twice as much as the Lubitel 166B.